UCD-SES-SARInSAR/EGMStoolkit/README.md

 **EGMS toolkit** is a set of python scripts to download and manage the InSAR data from [European Ground Motion Service](https://egms.land.copernicus.eu).
 The toolkit allows:
 1. to download the data automatically;
-2. merge the files;
+2. to merge the files;
-3. clip/crop the results.
+3. to clip/crop the results.

 **UNDER DEVELOPMENT**